WGBH-MLA/AAPB2/app/views/exhibits/witnessing-new-mexico/2-reclaiming-histories.md

   </tbody>
 </table>

-In *New Mexico in Focus* "Luminarios", Nadine and Patsy Cordova were teaching Hispanic students about their people’s struggle for civil rights until the school district fired them on February 28, 1997.
+In *New Mexico in Focus* "Luminarios," Nadine and Patsy Cordova were teaching Hispanic students about their people’s struggle for civil rights until the school district fired them on February 28, 1997.
 They later won a half-million-dollar lawsuit.

 **[*¡Colores!*, "Los Valientes"](/catalog/cpb-aacip-191-84zgn1z2) (New Mexico PBS, Albuquerque, NM, March 29, 1994)**